Skip to contents

 sflpar = -2, # Futility spending parameter

-lambdaC = lambdaC, # Control hazard rate during high-risk season
+lambdaC = lambdaC, # Control hazard rate per month by period

 hr = hr1, # Alternative hypothesis HR